Z-80 SoftCard: Alternatives

-Following Microsoft's success, several other companies developed Z80 cards for the Apple II as well, including Digital Research with Apple CP/M and a CP/M card developed by Advanced Logic Systems named "The CP/M Card" (with a 6 MHz Z80 and 64 kB RAM) and Digital Research's CP/M Gold Card for CP/M Pro 3.0 (with 64 or 192 kB RAM).
-Others independent designs came from Applied Engineering, PCPI (with their 6 MHz Appli-Card), Cirtech, IBS.
+Following Microsoft's success, several other companies developed Z80 cards for the Apple II as well, including Digital Research with Apple CP/M and a CP/M card developed by Advanced Logic Systems (ALS) named "The CP/M Card" (with a 6 MHz Z80 and 64 kB RAM) and Digital Research's CP/M Gold Card for CP/M Pro 3.0 (with 64 or 192 kB RAM).
+Microsoft sued ALS in February 1982 for copying its BIOS.
+Other independent designs came from Applied Engineering, PCPI (with their 6 MHz Appli-Card), Cirtech, and IBS.
 There were also about a dozen SoftCard clone manufacturers.

+Microsoft announced a SoftCard for the Apple III in June 1982, stating that it would be available in October.

+The Xedex Baby Blue CPU Plus card provides similar functionality to the IBM PC, allowing that computer to run CP/M-80 software like WordStar; the Baby Tex is the TI Professional version.
+The first version of the Diamond Computer Systems Trackstar, an Apple II emulation card for the PC, includes a Z80 and also supports CP/M.